 Address: 1628 Broadway, Galveston, Texas 77551

-My Thoughts . . . by Allen C. Isbell
+My Thoughts On The Pandemic . . . by Allen C. Isbell

 We are all anxious about the current pandemic.
-More than 64,000 people in the United States have died from the virus.
-This is greater than the American deaths in the prolonged Vietnam War; more than the entire population of Galveston.
+More than 100,000 people in the United States have died from the virus.
+This is near twice the American deaths in the prolonged Vietnam War; twice than the entire population of Galveston.

 Since mid-March, we have suspended our public worship on Sunday and have encouraged each member to have private prayer, devotionals, and on-line Bible studies.
 Social distancing has impacted every aspect of normal living – work, social events, weddings, funerals, and church services.